Dark Mode Light Mode

 Who Was Matthew?

-Matthew wasn’t the obvious choice.
-He worked as a tax collector—a profession that, in the eyes of his people, stood shoulder to shoulder with betrayal.
-In first-century Judea, tax collectors weren’t merely disliked—they were despised.
-Seen as traitors to their own, men who sided with Rome and profited from the oppression of their neighbours, they carved their living out of pockets already empty, often keeping more than the law allowed.
+Matthew was not the man anyone would have chosen.
+He worked as a tax collector—a profession that, in the eyes of his people, stood shoulder to shoulder with betrayal, the kind of life that turned neighbours into enemies and left no room for redemption.
+In first-century Judea, tax collectors were not simply disliked—they were despised, seen as men who had sided with Rome and profited from the suffering of their own.
+They carved their living from pockets already empty, often taking more than the law allowed and giving back nothing but resentment.

-And yet, when Jesus passed by his booth and said, “Follow me,” Matthew rose—and followed.
+And yet, when Jesus passed by Matthew’s booth and said, “Follow me,” Matthew rose—and followed.

-No plea.
-No debate.
-Just the sound of a man standing to his feet and choosing something deeper.
+There was no resistance.
+No calculation.
+Just the quiet sound of a man standing to his feet and choosing something deeper.

-He walked away from the life he knew—from his income, his influence, his certainty—and stepped into a future that offered no explanation, only invitation.
-And that one act of obedience would shape the rest of his life.
+He left behind the life he had built—his income, his influence, his certainty—and stepped into a future that offered no guarantees, only a calling.
+In that one simple act of faith, the course of his life was changed forever.

 Why Matthew’s Account Stands Apart

-Each Gospel carries its own rhythm.
-Mark moves fast—urgency in every sentence, like he’s racing to get the story out before time runs out.
-John slows everything down—his words thick with wonder, symbolic and still.
-Luke writes with the mind of a historian—careful, compassionate, and precise.
+Each Gospel moves to its own rhythm.
+Mark writes with urgency, moving quickly as though racing to tell the story before it slips away.
+John slows everything down, his words thick with wonder, stillness, and symbolism.
+Luke writes with the mind of a historian—careful, compassionate, and precise in detail.

 From Lineage to Legacy

-Matthew doesn’t begin with a miracle.
-There are no angels in the sky, no shepherds in a field, no wise men on the road.
-He opens his Gospel with a list—a genealogy—forty-two names, arranged with the precision of a man trained in patterns.
+Matthew’s Gospel does not begin with a miracle.
+There are no angels lighting up the sky, no shepherds abandoning their flocks, no wise men drawn by a distant star.
+Instead, it opens with a list—a genealogy—forty-two names, arranged with care by a man who had spent his life tracing patterns.
 Three sets of fourteen.
-A thread that winds through patriarchs and kings, through exile and return, and lands—quietly, deliberately—on the name of Jesus.
+A thread that weaves through patriarchs and kings, through exile3 and return, before settling quietly on a single name—Jesus.

-Even the structure carries meaning.
-In Hebrew numerology, the name David adds up to fourteen.
-Matthew builds his entire list around that number—not by accident, but by design.
+Even the structure carries weight.
+In Hebrew numerology, the name David totals fourteen.
+Matthew frames his genealogy around this number.
 David stands at the centre.
-And Jesus, at the culmination.
+Jesus arrives at the conclusion.

 A Line Marked by Grace